niceboygithub/XiaomiGateway3fw/README.md

 2. raw firmware

-    If using dd to flash, need to use raw typen with padded (boundary 0x20000).
+    If using dd or bootloader to flash, need to use raw typen with padded (boundary 0x20000).

 3. modified firmware